Kong/terraform-provider-konnect/docs/resources/event_gateway_backend_cluster.md

 ### Optional

-- `description` (String) A human-readable description of the virtual cluster.
+- `description` (String) A human-readable description of the backend cluster.
 Default: ""
 - `insecure_allow_anonymous_virtual_cluster_auth` (Boolean) If true, virtual clusters can have allow anonymous authentication and use this backend cluster.
 This setting is not recommended for production use as it may create privilege escalation vulnerabilities.
 Default: false